All Night Long (Buckcherry album)

 All Night Long is the fifth studio album by the American hard rock band Buckcherry.
-The album was released worldwide on August 3, 2010.
+It was released worldwide on August 3, 2010.

 Promotion and release

 In an online video singer Josh Todd and guitarist Keith Nelson heavily hinted at several track titles that will feature on the upcoming album.
 The title track was available for free download on May 4, 2010, via their Facebook and Twitter accounts.